 3. Link Up Social Media Content to Grow eCommerce Orders

-Proper social media marketing can surely help boost eCommerce sales and the store’s traffic.
+Proper social media advertising can surely help boost eCommerce sales and the store’s traffic.
 Here are some specific tips for enterpreneurs.

 - A not too obvious but effective tactic for growing sales of an online store is adding a widget that pulls user-generated social media posts to product pages.
 The thing is that this “move” brings many benefits.
 One of them is inspiring shoppers to get the item by showing how other regular people use the product.